 The Journal of Medicine and Science in Sports and Exercise published experimental fitness research in 2011.
 It showed that the planks variation of the forearms required a higher average activity of the muscle of rectus abdominis, lumbar erector spinae, and the external oblique muscles.
 In addition, they compared this plank to the other conventional trunk flexion exercises.

-These are not the only muscles that you can target with the plank exercise.
-The erector spinae and the ab muscles, glutes, thighs, deltoids, chest muscles, and calves should also contract.
-This is to ensure that your body stays in a typical plank state during the exercise.
+These are not the only muscles you can target with the plank exercise.
+The erector spinae, ab muscles, glutes, thighs, deltoids, chest muscles, and calves should also contract.
+This ensures that your body stays in a typical plank state during the exercise.

 Variations of Plank

-There are some variations of plank exercises which you can do.
+There are some variations of plank exercises that you can do.
 These include:

 a) The Upper Limb Plank

 This plank is a significant beginner plank modification.
 However, you can feel the burn without getting too uncomfortable in the exercise.
 First, you can get on the ground and place the forearms underneath the shoulders.